 What Is Ransomware and How Do You Deal With It?

-With modern tactics and sophisticated malware, cybercriminals target both individuals and businesses using ransomware and can devastate networks.
+With modern tactics and sophisticated malware, cybercriminals target both individuals and businesses using ransomware and can devastate networks and businesses.

 Ransomware uses encryption or elevated access controls to block users from accessing their workstations or cloud services.

-If an attack succeeds, the victim will need to pay the bad actors before they can regain access to their system.
+If an attack succeeds, the victim will need to pay the malicious actor before they can regain access to their system.

 Attacks come in many forms, but usually it’s an errant click from a user on an infected link that grants the hackers access.